Planning Committee meetings

 Speaking at a meeting

-Those wishing to speak must advise the Committee Support Officer no later than the working day before the day of the meeting.
+Those wishing to speak must advise the Committee Support Officer no later than 5pm on the working day before the day of the meeting.
 What to expect and how to contact them will be outlined on the letter when we write to interested parties.
 More information about meetings and their recordings can be found on our Public Meetings page

 Why do applications go to Planning Committee?